-- 4.1.1 The study programme is conducted on full-time basis and satisfactory participation of the course is a compulsory requirement. - 4.1.2 Students shall attend all lectures, assignments including laboratory work, tutorials, quizzes, presentations, term papers or similar activities, project work, training, camps and similar activities to the satisfaction of the relevant lecturers in charge. - 4.1.3 It is the responsibility of the student to submit assignments, coursework, reports, and similar documents before the deadline. - 4.1.4 If a student is required to be away from the academic work, he/she shall apply for leave in accordance with the clause 3.5.
+- 4.1.1 The study programme is conducted on full-time basis and satisfactory participation of the course is a compulsory requirement. - 4.1.2 A students is deemed to have satisfactory participation if he/she has attended all lectures, assignments including laboratory work, tutorials, quizzes, presentations, term papers or similar activities, project work, training, camps and similar activities to the satisfaction of the relevant lecturers in charge. - 4.1.3 It is the responsibility of the student to submit module assignments, course works, reports, and similar documents before the deadlines stipulated by the lecturer in charge of the module. - 4.1.4 If a student is required to be away from the academic work, he/she shall apply for leave in accordance with the clause 3.5.